palera1n/palera1n/README.md

 - We are **NOT** responsible for any data loss.
 The user of this program accepts responsibility should something happen to their device.
 While nothing should happen, jailbreaking has risks in itself. **If your device is stuck in recovery, please run one of the following:**
    - futurerestore --exit-recovery
    - irecovery -n
-- Using this on iOS 16 has a higher chance of bootlooping you.

 ### A10 and A11 devices
 - On A10 and A11, **you must disable your passcode while in the jailbroken state**.
   - On A10, this can be fixed in the future by implementing blackbird.
   - On A11, we don't have a SEP exploit yet.
+  - If you run tweaks, do not use any tweak that is able to lock your device with a passcode, this can be dangerous and may bootloop/respringloop your device.

 # Prerequisites
 #### Warning: You must install the Tips app from the App Store before running palera1n.
 - A checkm8 vulnerable iOS device on iOS 15 (A8-A11)
-  - The device must be on iOS 15.0-15.3.1
+  - The device must be on iOS 15.0-15.7.1
-    - Currently, the best is iOS 15.1.
-    - iOS 15.0-15.0.2 and 15.2-15.3.1 have **App Store app launching issues**.
 - Linux or macOS computer
   - Python 3 must be installed.

 # How to use?
+A better tutorial can be found [here](https://ios.cfw.guide/installing-palera1n).

-1. Clone this repo with `git clone -b tweaks --recursive https://github.com/palera1n/palera1n && cd palera1n`
+1. Clone this repo with `git clone --recursive https://github.com/ImUltik/palera1n && cd palera1n`
-2. Run `./palera1n.sh --tweaks <your current iOS version>`
+2. Run `./palera1n.sh --tweaks <your current iOS version>` (run with `sudo` if you're on linux)
    - [A10 and A11] Before running, **you must disable your passcode**.
    - Put your device in DFU mode before running.
-   - If u want to use fakefs (semi-tethered) add `--semi-tethered` to the arguments
 3. Follow the steps on your screen.

 # Repos